Shibli Rubayat Ul Islam

-Shibli Rubayat Ul Islam (born on 1 January 1968) is a former controversial chairman of the Bangladesh Securities and Exchange Commission.
+Shibli Rubayat Ul Islam (born 1 January 1968) is a former controversial chairman of the Bangladesh Securities and Exchange Commission.
 He is the former chairman and dean of the Faculty of Business Studies at the University of Dhaka.
 He is treasurer of Dhaka University Central Students' Union.

 Islam was vice-chair of the Asia Pacific Regional Committee (APRC) of the International Organization of Securities Commissions (IOSCO).

 Early life

-Islam was born in 1 January 1968 in Dhamrai, Dhaka, East Pakistan in the then Pakistan.
+Islam was born on 1 January 1968 in Dhamrai, Dhaka, East Pakistan in the then Pakistan.
 His father, Rafiqul Islam Khan, was the managing director of National Bank Limited.
 His mother, Hasina Mumtaz, is a singer.
 His uncle was Jamilur Reza Choudhury, National Professor of Bangladesh.

 Islam passed SSC in 1983 from Dhaka Government Laboratory High School and HSC in 1985 from Dhaka College.
-Later he graduated from the University of Dhaka in 1985-1989 with an MBA degree from the Faculty of Business Studies.
+Later he graduated from the University of Dhaka in 1985–1989 with an MBA degree from the Faculty of Business Studies.